 Abstract

-In 2001, Dennis Cokely, Ph.D., CSC published an article focusing on English words that have taken on “Deaf-centered” meanings for interpreters.
+In 2001, Dennis Cokely, PhD, CSC, published an article focusing on English words that have taken on “Deaf-centered” meanings for interpreters.
 The results from the study showed that although interpreters have acquired the frames necessary to comprehend culturally rich realities, those for whom the interpretation is intended, more than likely, have not acquired those same frames.
 Almost thirteen years later, the main purpose and aim for replicating the original study was to see if and how the general population’s perception of American Sign Language (ASL) has changed.

 Keywords: interpreting, American Sign Language, ASL, culturally rich realities, deaf-centered